-You can manage the security settings for your tablet by going to Settings > Personal > Security.
+You can manage the security settings for your phone by going to Settings > Personal > Security.

 - Screen security.
-Manage screen lock options, such as using the Power button to lock your screen. - · Encryption.
-Encrypt the data on your tablet. - SIM card lock.
-Set up a PIN to lock your tablet's SIM card. - Passwords.
+Manage screen lock options, such as using the Power button to lock your screen. - Encryption.
+Encrypt the data on your phone. - SIM card lock.
+Set up a PIN to lock your phone's SIM card.

+- Passwords.
 Make passwords visible, which helps you to enter a password that is more complex and secure. - Device administration.
-Manage device administrators, allow apps to be installed from sources other than the Play Store, and choose to verify apps from all sources. - Credential storage.
-Manage, install, or clear certificates on your tablet.
+Manage device administrators, allow apps to be installed from sources other than the Play Store, and choose to verify apps from all sources - Credential storage.
+Manage, install, or clear certificates on your phone.

-TIP: Touch Owner info (or User Info, for other users) under Screen Security to enter information that's displayed on the lock screen.
-This is useful in case you lose or misplace your tablet
+TIP: Touch Owner info under Screen Security to enter information that's displayed on the lock screen.
+This is useful in case you lose or misplace your phone.